Motion (geometry): History

 An early appreciation of the role of motion in geometry was given by Alhazen (965 to 1039).
 His work "Space and its Nature" uses comparisons of the dimensions of a mobile body to quantify the vacuum of imaginary space.
-He was criticised by Omar Khayyam who pointed that Aristotle had condemned the use of motion in geometry.
+He was criticised by Omar Khayyam who noted that Aristotle had condemned the use of motion in geometry.

 In the 19th century Felix Klein became a proponent of group theory as a means to classify geometries according to their "groups of motions".
 He proposed using symmetry groups in his Erlangen program, a suggestion that was widely adopted.
 He noted that every Euclidean congruence is an affine mapping, and each of these is a projective transformation; therefore the group of projectivities contains the group of affine maps, which in turn contains the group of Euclidean congruences.
 The term motion, shorter than transformation, puts more emphasis on the adjectives: projective, affine, Euclidean.
 The context was thus expanded, so much that "In topology, the allowed movements are continuous invertible deformations that might be called elastic motions."

 The science of kinematics is dedicated to rendering physical motion into expression as mathematical transformation.
 Frequently the transformation can be written using vector algebra and linear mapping.
 A simple example is a turn written as a complex number multiplication: $z \mapsto \omega z$ where $\ \omega = \cos \theta + i \sin \theta, \quad i^2 = -1$.
 Rotation in space is achieved by use of quaternions, and Lorentz transformations of spacetime by use of biquaternions.
 Early in the 20th century, hypercomplex number systems were examined.
 Later their automorphism groups led to exceptional groups such as G2.

 In the 1890s logicians were reducing the primitive notions of synthetic geometry to an absolute minimum.
 Giuseppe Peano and Mario Pieri used the expression motion for the congruence of point pairs.
 Alessandro Padoa celebrated the reduction of primitive notions to merely point and motion in his report to the 1900 International Congress of Philosophy.
 It was at this congress that Bertrand Russell was exposed to continental logic through Peano.
 In his book Principles of Mathematics (1903), Russell considered a motion to be a Euclidean isometry that preserves orientation.

 In 1914 D. M. Y. Sommerville used the idea of a geometric motion to establish the idea of distance in hyperbolic geometry when he wrote Elements of Non-Euclidean Geometry.
 He explains:

 By a motion or displacement in the general sense is not meant a change of position of a single point or any bounded figure, but a displacement of the whole space, or, if we are dealing with only two dimensions, of the whole plane.
 A motion is a transformation which changes each point P into another point P ′ in such a way that distances and angles are unchanged.